epochx/abci-utils/README.md

 conda install fish
 ```

-Then, you can load `fish` at the end of your `.profile` file, which could look as follows (assuming that you used miniconda and installed it in your home folder).
+Then, you can load `fish` at the end of your `~/.profile` file, which could look as follows (assuming that you used miniconda and installed it in your home folder).

 ```bash
 if [ -f ~/.bashrc ]; then